prody/ProDy-website/tutorials/ensemble_analysis/nmr.rst

 This example shows how to perform principal component analysis (PCA) of an ensemble of NMR models.
-The protein of interest is :wiki:`ubiquitin`, and for illustration puposes, we will repeat the calculations for ubiquitin that was published in [AB09]_.
+The protein of interest is :wiki:`ubiquitin`, and for illustration puposes, we will repeat the calculations for the ensemble of ubiquitin models that were analyzed in [AB09]_.

 A :class:`.PCA` object that stores covariance matrix and principal modes that describe the dominant changes in the dataset will be obtained. :class:`.PCA`